eyo-chen/gofacto/readme.md

 It is optional to add `postgresf` tag, the snake case of the field name will be used if not provided.

 ### MongoDB
-Using `NewConfig` in `mongof` package to configure the database connection
+Using `NewConfig` in `mongof` package to configure the database connection.
 ```go
 factory := gofacto.New(Order{}).
                    WithDB(mongof.NewConfig(db))